Edwards Lifesciences Corp (EW)'s Winning Formula: Financial Metr

 Edwards Lifesciences Corp (EW, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $77.76, Edwards Lifesciences Corp has witnessed a daily gain of 0%, marked against a three-month change of 5.05%.
+With shares currently priced at $76.9, Edwards Lifesciences Corp has witnessed a daily loss of 1.11%, marked against a three-month change of 5.05%.
 A thorough analysis, underlined by the GF Score, suggests that Edwards Lifesciences Corp is well-positioned for substantial growth in the near future.

 What Is the GF Score?